G00Dway/Invisible/README.md

 # Invisible
-This is wifi packet Sender (DDOS Tool)
+This is wifi packet Sender (DEAuth)
 With This tool you can send packets to wifi and KILL The Wifi
 # Requirements
 Please make sure you have Wlan0 Interface Or Your Custom Interface This Tool Need Interface For Strong Attack
-And plase make sure you have ROOT Permissions!
+And please make sure you have ROOT Permissions!
 # Termux
 `git clone https://github.com/invisible3444/Invisible`